San Francisco Bay (Smokie song)

 "San Francisco Bay" is a song by the British rock band Smokie from their 1979 studio album The Other Side of the Road.
 It was the album's third and final single.

 Background and writing

-The song was written by Chris Norman and Smokie drummer Pete Spencer and produced by Mike Chapman.
+The song was written by Chris Norman and Smokie drummer Pete Spencer and produced by Smokie.

 Commercial performance

 The song reached no. 9 in Germany.